 Nazareth is the hometown of Mary and Joseph.
-In 5 B.C., just before the birth of Christ, the Romans require them to travel to Joseph's ancestral home (he was of the lineage of King David) of Bethlehem.
-The couple travels the roughly 80 miles (about 129 kilometers) to the city, where Christ will be ultimately born in a manger (Luke 2:1 - 20).
+In 5 B.C., just before the birth of Christ, the Romans require them to travel to their ancestral home (they were both of the lineage of King David) of Bethlehem.
+The couple travels the roughly 80 miles (about 129 kilometers) to the city, where Christ will be ultimately born in a stable and laid in a manger (Luke 2:1 - 20).

-Forty days after Jesus is born, fulfilling the purification requirement of Leviticus 12, Mary and family travel to Jerusalem's temple to present him before God.
+Forty days after Jesus is born, fulfilling the purification requirement of Leviticus 12, Mary and Joseph travel to Jerusalem's temple to present him before God.
 The trip is only 6 miles (9.6 kilometers) long.
 His parents make an offering to the temple of two young birds.
 It is during their visit that a priest named Simeon prophesied about Jesus' mission in life and blessed his parents (Luke 2:22 - 35).

-After the wise men leave an angel tells Joseph, in a dream, to flee to Egypt (verse 13).
-This is because Herod the Great issued a command that all male children two years old and younger, in and around Bethlehem, are to be put to death (Matthew 2:16).
+After the wise men leave, Joseph is told (in a dream) to flee to Egypt (verse 13).
+He is informed of this because Herod the Great will soon issue a command that all male children two years old and younger, in and around Bethlehem, are to be put to death (Matthew 2:16).

-Herod's cruel actions fulfill a prophecy regarding the slaughter of innocent children.
+Herod's cruel actions fulfill a prophecy regarding the slaughter of innocent children (Jeremiah 31:15).
 Their journey from Bethlehem to what is Egyptian-controlled territory (which was outside the jurisdiction of Herod) was at least 65 kilometers (40 miles).

 However, as Mary and Joseph approach Judea, it is discovered that Herod Archelaus, the eldest surviving son of Herod the Great, is the new ruler of the area (Matthew 2:22).
 Like his father, Archelaus rules with tyranny and cruelty.
 John Gills' Exposition of the Bible states that one time he sent his entire army into Jerusalem's temple, at Passover, in order to kill 3,000 men suspected of sedition.

-Mary and Joseph's travel from Egyptian territory all the way north to Nazareth was a journey of at least 106 miles (170 kilometers)!
-Jesus lives in Nazareth with his parents Mary and Joseph (which fulfills the prophecy stated in Matthew 2:23).
+The travels of Mary and Joseph from Egyptian territory all the way north to Nazareth is a journey of at least 106 miles (170 kilometers, see Luke 2:39 - 40)!
+Jesus spends his childhood and young adult years living in Nazareth (which fulfills the prophecy stated in Matthew 2:23).

-After the death of his step-father sometime between Christ's 12th and 30th birthday, he continues to live in the city until he journeys to Capernaum to begin his public ministry.
+After the death of his step-father sometime between his 12th and 30th birthday, Jesus continues to live in Nazareth until he journeys to Capernaum to begin his public ministry.